REMEDY : BNSSG referral pathways & Joint Formulary

 Ultrasound scan (ideally this should be transvaginal scan if tolerated) for patients not on HRT

 The appearance of the endometrium on USS should be interpreted in accordance to the patient’s hormone status.
 For postmenopausal women (not on HRT) the endometrial thickness should measure up to 4mm.
-Women with an endometrium ≥4mm require endometrial sampling +/- hysteroscopy.
+Women with an endometrium ≥4mm require endometrial sampling +/- hysteroscopy and should be being seen in urgent suspicion cancer clinic (ie. USC referral should have already been done).

 Please note women with a thickened endometrium on USS may be triaged straight to out-patient hysteroscopy.